More people than ever are adopting plant-based diets. Indeed, it’s never been easier to go vegan either.

 On top of that, vitamin B12 is essential for creating red blood cells, which carry oxygen around the blood.
 The more oxygen your blood can carry, the higher your anaerobic threshold and therefore your performance.

 As the body cannot store vitamin B12, it’s important to get just the right amount.
-Around 10 micrograms of B12 per day should be sufficient, even for athletes.
-One tablet per day will provide more than enough.
+Around 100mcg of B12 per day should be sufficient but it's best to consult with a health professional on the correct dose for you if unsure.